sachinkumar579/frontend-micro-challenges/README.md

 > Progress Bar Advanced

-- This is a progress bar created using HTML , Javascrip and CSS
+- This is a progress bar created using HTML , Javascript and CSS
 - It has a loading bar , 2 buttons and a display section for time
 - It runs for 5 secs .
 It starts loading when you click on Run and stops when you click on Stop
 - The time is displayed as it loads